Demystifying Singular Defects in Large Language Models: Applications

 An application of this stability is to use the singular defect direction as a signature of an LLM\@.
 Specifically, we define the \emph{signature of a LLM} as the empirical high-norm direction.
 Based on our analysis, the leading left singular vector of either the explosion layer or the decay layer serves as a reliable approximation of the empirical high-norm direction.
 This approach offers two key advantages: it is data-independent and eliminates the need for manually selecting a threshold to define high norms.
 By defining the distance between two models (with the same hidden dimension) as the acute angle between their signature vectors, we can \emph{test whether one model is derived from another by computing their signature distances}.
 In practice, to avoid having to manually locate the explosion/decay layers, we can simply compute the acute angle between the corresponding layer-wise singular defect directions for all layers and take the minimum value as the distance between the two models.

 \cref{fig:model_dist} presents the pairwise distances among several series of LLMs, including the LLaMA2-7B, LLaMA3/3.1-8B, Vicuna-7B, and MPT-7B families.
 These models naturally cluster into several groups, with models from the same family appearing close to each other.
-We can infer from the figure that LLaMA3 was trained from scratch without reusing the LLaMA2 checkpoint, while LLaMA3.1 was obtained by continuing training from the LLaMA3 checkpoint.
+We can infer that LLaMA3 was trained from scratch without reusing the LLaMA2 checkpoint, while LLaMA3.1 was obtained by continuing training from the LLaMA3 checkpoint.
 Besides, we confirm that Vicuna1.5 is fine-tuned from LLaMA2 instead of Vicuna1.1/1.3.
-Altogether, these results indicate that our LLM signature effectively captures and differentiates the relationships between models.
-These findings are aligned with ground truth, as confirmed by publicly available training details.
-The observed relationships between models match the official training procedures, further validating our LLM signature as a reliable method for tracing model lineage.
+These findings are aligned with the publicly available training details.
+In addition, we also test distances between two models (Pythia-410M seed1 and seed2) trained with the same data and same architecture, where only the random seeds are different.
+Their distances are approximately 90 degrees, showcasing the uniqueness of model signatures for independently trained models.
+Altogether, these results indicate that our LLM signature effectively captures and differentiates the relationships between models, validating its reliability for tracing model lineage.